Deltora Quest (TV series): Characters

 Neridah is a woman Lief's age who competes with the companions in a contest, where she charms Lief.
-She is saved by Doom from the Shadow Lord's servants and joins the resistance, but later leaves to join the companions when hearing about the quest, once again charming Lief into allowing it, to Jasmine's disgust.
-She nearly ruins their plan by stealing the last gem, but they manage to get it back.
-She then leaves, taking their remaining money.
+She is saved by Doom from the Shadow Lord's servants and joins the resistance, but later leaves to join the companions after hearing about their quest, charming Lief into allowing it.
+She nearly ruins their plan by stealing the last gem, but they manage to reclaim it before she leaves, taking their remaining money.